suomitek/suomitek-appboard/docs/user/using-an-OIDC-provider.md

 - Client-Secret: Secret for the Web application.
 - OIDC Issuer URL: https://accounts.google.com.

-## Deploying a proxy to access Kubeapps
+## Deploying a proxy to access Suomitek-appboard

-The main difference in the authentication is that instead of accessing the Kubeapps service, we will be accessing an oauth2 proxy service that is in charge of authenticating users with the identity provider and injecting the required credentials in the requests to Kubeapps.
+The main difference in the authentication is that instead of accessing the Suomitek-appboard service, we will be accessing an oauth2 proxy service that is in charge of authenticating users with the identity provider and injecting the required credentials in the requests to Suomitek-appboard.
 There are a number of available solutions for this use-case, like [keycloak-gatekeeper](https://github.com/keycloak/keycloak-gatekeeper) and [oauth2_proxy](https://github.com/pusher/oauth2_proxy).
 For this guide we will use `oauth2_proxy` since it supports both OIDC and plain OAuth2 for many providers.

 Once the proxy is accessible, you will be redirected to the identity provider to authenticate.
-After successfully authenticating, you will be redirected to Kubeapps and be authenticated with your user's OIDC token.
+After successfully authenticating, you will be redirected to Suomitek-appboard and be authenticated with your user's OIDC token.

-The next sections explain how you can deploy this proxy either using the Kubeapps chart or manually.
+The next sections explain how you can deploy this proxy either using the Suomitek-appboard chart or manually.

 ### Using the chart

-Kubeapps chart allows you to automatically deploy the proxy for you as a sidecar container if you specify the necessary flags.
+Suomitek-appboard chart allows you to automatically deploy the proxy for you as a sidecar container if you specify the necessary flags.
 In a nutshell you need to enable the feature and set the client ID, secret and the IdP URL.
 The following examples use Google as the Identity Provider, modify the flags below to adapt them:

 **Example 1: Using the OIDC provider**